Special Air Service (SAS) - Organisation

 Other Elements

-Operations Research Cell.
+Operations Research Wing.

-The Operations Research Cell Research Unit usually comprises of a couple of experienced SAS men who's job it is to evaluate and develop new equipment, weapons and techniques.
+The Operations Research Wing usually comprises of a couple of experienced SAS men who's job it is to evaluate and develop new equipment, weapons and techniques.
 Working with MOD technicians and scientists, the cell ensure that the Regiment stay on the cutting edge.
 The cell came up with the concept of Stun Grenades during the 70s.
 These stun grenades, or 'Flash Bangs' have since been adopted by militaries and police forces around the world.

-Northern Ireland Cell
+Northern Ireland Troop